Joost Lagendijk: Political career

 Lagendijk has published two books on European foreign affairs, together with Labour MEP Jan Marinus Wiersma.
 In 2000 they published "Brussel - Warschau - Kiev.
-Op zoek naar de grenzen van de Europese Unie" ("Brussel-Warsaw-Kiev, searching for the borders of the European Union") concerning EU enlargement.
+Op zoek naar de grenzen van de Europese Unie" ("Brussels-Warsaw-Kyiv, searching for the borders of the European Union") concerning EU enlargement.
 In 2004 they published "Na Mars komt Venus.
 Een Europees antwoord op Bush" ("After Mars comes Venus.
 A European answer to Bush") concerning the EU's peace and nation-building policy.

 As MEP Lagendijk has shown particular interest for the Balkan-region and Turkey, and especially in keeping the peace in this unstable region.
 His pacifist background is clearly influential there.
 In December 2005, he visited Turkey to attend the trial against Orhan Pamuk and speak at an event for the Greens of Turkey.
 In his speech he criticized the military of Turkey for using the violence by the PKK as justification for violence against the Kurdish population.
 He was then charged with public denigration of the Turkish army.
 Lagendijk expected pressure by the media in Turkey to force prosecutors to drop charges.
 Indeed, the prosecutor declined to prosecute, referring to the Turkish constitution and the European Convention on Human Rights, and the case was dropped.

-In 2009 Lagendijk left the European Parliament and moved to Istanbul.
+In 2009, Lagendijk left the European Parliament and moved to Istanbul.
 After briefly writing for the Radikal daily newspaper, Lagendijk started as a columnist for the Today's Zaman newspaper.
 From 2009 until 2012, he worked as a senior advisor for the Istanbul Policy Center of Sabancı University.
 Afterwards, he lectured at Süleyman Şah University, until it was closed by the Turkish authorities in the wake of the 2016 Turkish coup d'état attempt.